 Now, let’s apply this model to a makerspace.
 In the Content Mastery Model, the instructor leads the classroom.
 They decide the content that will be learned and assess the students prior to that content’s introduction.
 While, from the outside, this model seems to contradict the spirit of a makerspace — a place of independent thought, discovery and imagination — it’s actually preferable for the younger learners in your space.
 Instead of allowing a free flowing, anything goes approach, the Content Mastery Model emphasizes determining the curriculum in advanced, which could be as simple as determining a category of STEM to focus on within the space that month.

-In our own makerspaces at PCS Edventures, we’ve been able to adapt the Content Mastery Model to our space without jeopardizing the freedom of the space itself — and it’s actually pretty simple.
-Let’s say, for instance, that this month is Coding Month in our makerspace.
+In many makerspaces, you can adapt the Content Mastery Model to your space without jeopardizing the freedom of the space itself — and it’s actually pretty simple.
+Let’s say, for instance, that this month is Coding Month in the makerspace.

 By using the Content Mastery Model, you’ll be able to better gauge your audience, in particular, their interests and previous knowledge, and you’ll be able to better map out exactly what your space needs and what your learners want to learn.
 You’ll save your environment money, ensuring that you are only purchasing the items that are going to be used.
 After providing them with the tools and materials they actually want and need, in the curriculum area you have already chosen, then it’s time for the students to roam free.
 Coding is a massive subject area, and from video game design to programming robots with Arduino boards, you’re still leaving the pursuit of knowledge up to the student — you’re just narrowing their focus a little bit beforehand.